best-yuriy/weekly-wins-web/README.md

    - PR will run all checks (lint and tests)
    - Review and approve the PR
    - Squash merge the PR
-   - This will create a git tag for the new version
+   - The merge commit will automatically create a version tag

 3. **Automatic Release and Deploy**
-   When the version tag is pushed, GitHub Actions will automatically:
+   When the version tag is created, GitHub Actions will automatically:
    - Create a GitHub release with auto-generated notes
    - Deploy the application to Firebase Hosting
    - Deploy updated Firestore rules